-If the sun were as tall as a typical front door, the Earth and Venus would each be about the size of a nickel.
+Venus is often called "Earth’s twin" because they’re similar in size and structure, but Venus has extreme surface heat and a dense, toxic atmosphere.
+If the Sun were as tall as a typical front door, Earth and Venus would each be about the size of a nickel.

-Venus orbits our Sun, a star.
-Venus is the second closest planet to the sun at a distance of about 67 million miles (108 million km).
+Venus is the second closest planet to the Sun, orbiting at a distance of about 67 million miles (108 million kilometers)

 Life on Venus